Willow Brook Geropsychiatric Unit

 - Changes in sleep patterns

 - Frequent mood swings, including agitation, crying, anxiety, and anger

 - Changes in appetite

 - Sad or blank look on face

 - Reliance on alcohol or medications

-Willow Brook provides short-term, typically 8-10 day, inpatient services to men and women over the age of 55 who have mental health needs.
+Willow Brook is located at Heritage Valley Kennedy and provides short-term, typically 8-10 day, inpatient services to men and women over the age of 55 who have mental health needs.
 Our unit is unique and one of the only Geropsychiatric facilities in Western Pennsylvania.
-Because our unit works in close tandem with Ohio Valley Hospital’s medical services staff, we ensure that both medical and psychiatric needs are effectively addressed simultaneously.
+Because our unit works in close tandem with Heritage Valley Kennedy’s medical services staff, we ensure that both medical and psychiatric needs are effectively addressed simultaneously.